Join us every Saturday from 8AM - 12PM in Downtown Hammond for the best local groceries & goods.

 To prepare for the move, volunteer work days will be held on Sunday, November 6th & 13th from 9AM-Noon at the Feed & Seed property (103 E Robert St).
 Registration is available on the DDD’s website.The Hammond Farmers & Artisans Market is still accepting new vendors at this time.
 The market’s hours of operation are 8AM-Noon every Saturday, year-round, rain or shine.
 The market accepts SNAP/ food stamps as a payment option.

-Beginning Saturday, December 4, 2021, our customers will be able to use SNAP benefits (Food Stamps) to purchase eligible products from vendors.
+Our customers are now able to use SNAP benefits (Food Stamps) to purchase eligible products from vendors.

 SNAP, or Supplemental Nutrition Assistance Program, offers nutrition assistance to eligible, low-income individuals and families.
 SNAP participants receive benefits on an EBT card which is then used to purchase eligible food items at SNAP-participating retailers.
 SNAP eligible foods include fresh fruits and vegetables, eggs, meat, honey, dairy, baked goods, and preserved foods.